“Chaos” (i.e., he didn’t stand by his own comment enough to sign a real name) in Massachusetts writes:

 What is it with you????
 Why is it when someone really famous who has given an impact on America, you find someone who didn’t even matter and place them under the Honorary Unsubscribes?
 Chuck Jones passes away, someone who has impacted cartoons for MORE than 60 years and you pick some guy who sold newspapers for most of his life?????
 Worse enough is when you chose someone else other than GEORGE HARRISION!
 One of the original Beatles who changed music forever and you picked someone who really didn’t do anything.
 That is pretty sad!

-What I think is sad that people think that I should jump on a publicity bandwagon and tell my readers things they already know while ignoring interesting real people that had a positive impact on our lives.
+What I think is sad is that people think that I should jump on a publicity bandwagon and tell my readers things they already know while ignoring interesting real people that had a positive impact on our lives.
 That, sir, is pop culture at its worst.

 True’s Honorary Unsubscribe is meant to honor people of impact and substance that the mainstream media has mostly ignored, and I think I’ve done a great job of it.
 Visit the Honorary Unsubscribe archive and decide for yourself whether I’m meeting that goal.
 (And no need to write me to tell me to keep doing it that way — I don’t plan any changes in the way I do the HUs!)